timfayz/pretty/README.md

 tab_size: u8 = 2
 ```

-- add empty line at the end of the output (to stack up multiple prints):
+- add an extra empty line at the end of the output (to stack up multiple prints):

 ```
 empty_line_at_end: bool = false